bparanj/crystal/programming/iac/docs/experiments/secure-redis.md

 ### Conclusion

 By structuring your Redis configuration as an Ansible role, you make your playbook more organized and reusable.
-The role's `defaults/main.yml` provides a clear location for default values, `tasks/main.yml` for the actual work to be done, and `handlers/main.yml` for service restarts or other triggered actions.
+The role's `defaults/main.yml` provides a clear location for default values, `tasks/main.yml` for the  work to be done, and `handlers/main.yml` for service restarts or other triggered actions.

 Yes, the Ansible tasks you've outlined are generally correct and follow a good structure for ensuring Redis is installed, configuring Redis, ensuring the Redis service is running and enabled, and disabling specific Redis commands.
 However, there are a few points to consider for improvement and clarification: